 Early reading is prioritised throughout school as a ‘Basic Skill’.
 Our curriculum design ensures all pupils have access to learning opportunities at an appropriate level for their ability, regardless of age.
 Each child works at a personalised pace to ensure breadth and depth of learning.
 Books are available in every classroom and teachers regularly share stories with pupils in order to model skills, develop and extend vocabulary and improve speaking and listening.

 Due to the varying needs of our pupils, phonics is taught at a time and in a way that is right for the child.
-We follow the Read, Write Inc. programme; a systematic approach to the teaching of phonics and use the associated resources to support and strengthen pupils’ decoding skills.
+We follow the Read, Write Inc. & Rocket Phonics programmes; a systematic approach to the teaching of phonics and use the associated resources to support and strengthen pupils’ decoding skills.
 Pupils learning phonics will access differentiated, well-paced and engaging sessions that build their skills and understanding.

 Pupils continue to learn phonics until they are able to read fluently.
 There are some children, however, who may never learn to read through a phonics-based approach.
 We appreciate that all children need a range of experiences and therefore we ensure all children have access to a range of approaches to ensure that progress is maximised.
 These include using approaches such as, Colourful Semantics and Power of Reading to support pupils to make progress in reading.